fmselab/roby/docs/index.md

 ### Tutorial 2: Images classifier - Cloud execution

-This tutorial analyzes the same case study described in the previous Tutorial but the execution is performed online on Google Colab.
+This tutorial analyzes the same case study described in the previous tutorial but the execution is performed online on [Google Colab](https://colab.research.google.com/).
 The files used for robustness analysis (model file, dataset, ...) must be stored on Google Drive.

 * Create a `.ipynb` file on Google Colab.

-* Install all the packages, included **roby**, necessary for robustness analysis
+* Install all the packages, including **roby**, necessary for robustness analysis
   ```python
   !pip install -q keras
   !pip install -U -q PyDrive